wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 ## 4. Variant calling

-Create a new directory for the second part of today's practical (e.g., `2022-10-03-genotyping`).
+Create a new directory on your `home` for the second part of today's practical (e.g., `2022-10-03-genotyping`).
 You will want to set up the relevant subdirectories  and `WHATIDID.txt` file as before.
 Then symlink (`ln -s`) the reference genome `/shared/data/popgen/reference.fa` and the alignments